Study Materials Available

 Question

-Which organelle is concerned with the secretion of enzymes and hormones and is known as the delivery system?
+Which organelle is responsible for the secretion of enzymes and hormones, as well as their packaging and transport?

 Answer